Indian fencer Bhavani Devi goes down fighting on Games debut | Sports-Games

 - Japan

-Bhavani Devi's Olympic debut ended with a second round defeat in the women's individual sabre event but the Indian trailblazing fencer bowed out of the Tokyo Games with much promise, here on Monday.
+Bhavani Devi's Olympic debut campaign ended in a fighting second-round defeat in the women's individual saber event, the trailblazing Indian fencer bowing out with much promise here on Monday.

 Bhavani's aggression yielded points against Azizi but French Brunet used all her experience to negate the tactics of the Indian, who lost two points for going out of the arena.